Tiny Broadwick: Parachuting career

 Also in 1914, Broadwick jumped into Lake Michigan, becoming the first woman to parachute into a body of water.

 In 1912, Tiny Broadwick married Andrew Olsen, divorced, then, in 1916, married Harry Brown, and stopped parachuting for four years.
 That marriage also ended in divorce; she retained the name Georgia Brown thereafter.
-She also severed relations with Charles Broadwick, and considered Broadwick to be her stage name.
-She returned to jumping again in 1920 for two more years, retiring from jumping in 1922 due to problems with her ankles.
-She was then said to have made over 1,100 jumps.
+She also severed relations with Charles Broadwick, and thereafter used Broadwick as her stage name.
+She returned to jumping in 1920 for two more years, retiring from jumping in 1922 due to problems with her ankles.
+By her count, she made over 1,100 jumps.
 Although she was not a pilot, she was one of the few female members of the Early Birds of Aviation.

 Tiny Broadwick appeared on You Bet Your Life episode 55–07 on November 10, 1955, on To Tell the Truth on March 30, 1964 and on Mysteries at the Museum season 11, episode 33.

-In 1964, Tiny Broadwick donated a parachute, handmade by Charles Broadwick of 110 yards of silk, to the Smithsonian Air Museum, the precursor to the Smithsonian Air and Space Museum.
+In 1963 she was interviewed by reporter Ben Runkle of WRAL and showcased her parachute which she planned to donate to a museum.
+In 1964, Broadwick donated a parachute, made by Charles Broadwick of 110 yards of silk, to the Smithsonian Air Museum, the precursor to the Smithsonian Air and Space Museum.

 Broadwick died in 1978 and was buried in Sunset Gardens in Henderson, North Carolina.

 Legacy

-In February 2006, Vance County, North Carolina, commissioners decided to name a portion of the Henderson Outer Loop highway after her.
-Additionally, Broadwick Street in Rancho Dominguez, California, is named for her.
+In February 2006, Vance County, North Carolina, commissioners named a portion of the Henderson Outer Loop highway after her.
+Broadwick Street in Rancho Dominguez, California, is also named for her.